Gisele Yashar: Appearances

-Gisele becomes part of Toretto's team as a weapons expert in the 2011 film Fast Five.
-She is later revealed to be an ex-Mossad agent.
-She helps the team with a heist, during which she works closely with Han Lue (Sung Kang), and the two develop a romantic relationship.
+Fast Five (2011)

+As Dom and Brian are assembling a team to heist a hundred million dollars from Hernan Reyes, Dom calls in Gisele to join the team, describing her as someone who "isn't afraid to throw down".

+Whilst trying to get Reyes' handprint to unlock his safe, she volunteers herself to assist Han Lue (Sung Kang).
+She approaches Reyes in a bikini and seduces him to put his hand on her underwear, thus perfectly printing his handprints there.
+This catches Han's attention and the two soon develop a romantic relationship.

+During the Vault Heist, she poses as a garbage collector.
+Driving a garbage truck, she pushes along a fake vault which is swapped out with the real vault which is taken back to the safe house.

 Following the completion of the mission, Gisele and Han are last shown speeding down the Autobahn, with Gisele sitting in his lap in a Lexus LFA.

-At the start of Fast & Furious 6 (2013), Gisele and Han are living together in Hong Kong.
+Fast & Furious 6 (2013)

+Gisele and Han are living together in Hong Kong.
 Toretto recruits the couple to prevent a heist planned by Owen Shaw (Luke Evans), which could potentially kill millions of people.

-For the mission Gisele draws on her Mossad experience with interrogation, weapons, and retrieval.
+For the mission, Gisele draws on her Mossad experience with interrogation, weapons, and retrieval.
+She was able to extract information from one of Shaw's men using her interrogation techniques, and the group uncovered Shaw's connection to drug lord Arturo Braga.

 While attempting to stop a plane, she is left hanging from the back of a Range Rover.
 Han attempts to rescue her, but Adolfson (Benjamin Davies), a member of Shaw's gang, uses the opportunity to try and kill him.
-Gisele lets go of Han's hand to shoot Adolfson, and she falls to her death.
+Gisele lets go of Han's hand to shoot Adolfson, and apparently falls to her "death".

 Han later kills Adolfson in revenge for Gisele's death.
 At the end of the film, Roman Pearce (Tyrese Gibson) says a blessing in Gisele's honor during grace.

+Furious 7 (2015)

-In the 2015 film Furious 7, a photo of Gisele is shown in Han's personal belongings, and it is later placed in his coffin as part of his memorial service.
+A photo of Gisele is shown in Han's personal belongings, and it is later placed in his coffin as part of his memorial service.
 A deleted scene revealed Gisele had found Letty Ortiz (Michelle Rodriguez) after she was nearly killed by Fenix Calderon (Laz Alonso) and took her to the hospital.
 Letty asked Gisele why she saved her, and Gisele responded: "Maybe you are the one saving me."

-The 2021 film F9 reveals that Gisele had worked with the team's 'future' government contact 'Mr Nobody' (Kurt Russell) during his time running drug operations for the CIA in South America.
-After her death, Nobody tracked down Han in Tokyo to ask for his help with a vital mission, reasoning that Gisele's faith in Han was enough for Nobody to be assured that Han could be trusted in turn.
+Fast X (2023)

+Gisele is revealed to have survived her fall from the vehicle in Fast & Furious 6, as she appears in a submarine to rescue Letty and Cipher (Charlize Theron) from the Agency's Antarctica prison.